-Dr. Dodge serves as Brandman University’s WASC Accreditation Liaison Officer and is a member of the WASC Substantive Change Committee.
-She was appointed for a 3-year term to the WASC Interim Review Committee from 2010-2013 and was a member of the WASC Changing Ecology of Higher Education Task Force 2011-2013.
-Laurie is a graduate of the inaugural WASC Assessment Leadership Academy and is a key presenter for the Academy and for WASC Workshops on Assessment, Lumina Degree Qualifications Profile, and Competency-Based Education.
+Dr. Dodge serves as Brandman University’s WSCUC Accreditation liaison officer and is a member of the WSCUC Substantive Change Committee.
+She was appointed for a 3-year term to the WSCUC Interim Review Committee from 2010-2013 and was a member of the WSCUC Changing Ecology of Higher Education Task Force 2011-2013.
+Laurie is a graduate of the inaugural WSCUC Assessment Leadership Academy and is a key presenter for the Academy and for WSCUC Workshops on Assessment, Lumina Degree Qualifications Profile, and Competency-Based Education.

 Dr. Dodge holds a Ph.D. in School Psychology with cognates in Research and Human Development from Ball State University.
 Prior to her position in higher education, Laurie was a school psychologist in Indiana, West Virginia, and Indiana specializing in the areas of traumatic brain injury and autism.
 She was a nationally certified school psychologist, licensed educational psychologist, and led the Santa Barbara Head Trauma Team for K-12 schools.

 At a national level, Dr. Dodge has been a leader in competency-based education in higher education and has been invited to Washington DC convenings and presented at national conferences.
-She serves on the Higher Education Advisory Council (HEAC) and is co-chair of C-BEN (Competency-Based Education Network).
+She serves on the Board of Directors for University Professional and Continuing Education Association (UPCEA) and is co-chair of C-BEN (Competency-Based Education Network).
 Funded by the Lumina Foundation, C-BEN is an invited collaborative group of institutions across the nation committed to solving common challenges around developing quality competency-based models capable of scaling to affordably serve more students.

 Areas of Expertise: competency-based education, higher education assessment, program and curriculum development, blended and online learning, and degree qualification profile